 - Enhance the strength of the Deaf Community and instill dignity among individuals in their struggle to become productive member of society.

-- Provide opportunities that enable one realise their potentials and gain a sense of self worth which is significant to positive wellbeing.
+- Provide opportunities that enable one realize their potentials and gain a sense of self worth which is significant to positive wellbeing.